Chart Color Schemes

 Health

-Health performance in Clontarf is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Clontarf is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Both younger and older age groups have notable prevalence of common health conditions.
-The rate of private health cover is approximately 51%, slightly lower than the average SA2 area.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.8% and 10.4% of residents respectively.
-About 60.2% of residents report being free from medical ailments, compared to 59.7% in Greater Brisbane.
-The area has 23.1% of residents aged 65 and over (2,056 people), which is lower than the 28.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.
+The rate of private health cover is approximately 52% of the total population (~4,619 people), slightly lower than the average SA2 area's 55.8%.
+Mental health issues and arthritis are the most common medical conditions in Clontarf, affecting 10.8 and 10.4% of residents respectively.
+Conversely, 60.2% of residents report being completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The working-age population in Clontarf faces notable health challenges with higher chronic condition rates.
+As of the assessment date, 23.8% of Clontarf's residents are aged 65 and over (2,113 people), higher than Greater Brisbane's 15.2%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health